Cardiovascular Genomics and Systems Biology

-The laboratory of Jake Lusis in the department of cardiology and human genetics uses a multi-omic approach to identify key genetic pathways that affect cardiac disease.
+The laboratory of Professor Jake Lusis in the departments of Cardiology and Human Genetics uses a multi-omic approach to identify key genetic pathways that affect cardiac disease.
 The laboratory uses the combination of genetics, molecular biology, and informatics to investigate pathways underlying common cardiovascular and metabolic disorders.
-They exploit natural genetic variation among inbred strains of mice or human populations to identify novel targets and formulate hypotheses, and we perform validation using experimental perturbations in mice.
+They exploit natural genetic variation among inbred strains of mice or human populations to identify novel targets and formulate hypotheses, and perform validation using experimental perturbations in mice.

 The lab has taken advantage of high-throughput biologic technologies, such as transcriptomics, metabolomics, and proteomics, to help develop new approaches to understand complex traits.
 They have shown that when integrated with natural genetic variation, such multi-omics analyses can be used to model biologic pathways and uncover regulatory mechanisms—an approach known as “systems genetics”.

 During the past 10 years, they have developed a unique mapping approach in mice that is analogous to genome-wide association studies in humans.
 This approach utilizes a well-characterized population of 100 inbred strains of mice, termed the Hybrid Mouse Diversity Panel (HMDP).
 A major advantage of this approach is that the resolution is much better than with traditional genetic crosses.
 It also facilitates studies of gene-by-environment interactions, which are very difficult to address in human populations, and it has important advantages for systems-based approaches which require analysis of relevant tissues.